ArkoSammy12/fire-bending/README.md

 Furthermore, the mod adds two new gamerules:

-- `/gamerule doTickFireOnlyWhenPlayerNearby <boolean-argument>`: This gamerule toggles whether fire blocks should tick only when a player is within a certain user-configurable distance.
+- `/gamerule doTickFireOnlyWhenPlayerNearby <boolean-argument>`: This gamerule toggles whether fire blocks should tick only when a player is within a certain user-configurable distance and fire ticking is enabled for the source of the fire.
 This is `false` by default.
 - `/gamerule tickFireWhenPlayerNearbyDistance <integer-argument>` This gamerule sets the distance at which a player has to be in order for fire to tick, if the `doTickFireOnlyWhenPlayerNearby` gamerule is enabled.
 This is `30` by default, and the minimum value is `1`.

 ## Flammable blocks blacklist